 Recording List Hierarchies

-When booking a record list, the NorDig PVR supporting BRL shall book all children of that record list see 12.9.5.
+When booking a record list, the NorDig PVR supporting BRL shall book all children of that record list see Error!
+Reference source not found..
 There is no requirement for the NorDig PVR to detect loops in any group hierarchy.

 Management of Content Versioning